outerbounds/metaflow-card-html/README.md

     return "<html><body><h1 style='color: blue'>Hello World</h1></body></html>"
 ```

 However, you may want to use a different attribute name than `html`.
 To accomplish this, you can use the `options` parameter of the `@card` decorator.
-For example, if we wanted to store our HTML in an attribute named `mythml` we would do the following:
+For example, if we wanted to store our HTML in an attribute named `myhtml` we would do the following:

 ```python
 @card(type='html',options={"attribute":"myhtml"}) # set the attribute name to myhtml